Jacopo00811/group26-mlops-project/reports/README.md

 >
 > Answer:

---- question 24 fill here ---

 The API, with its front and back end, has been deploy on google cloud using the RUN service.
-The backend consist in a post request where the user can send the string, in Danish, for it to be translated into English.
-The API can be reached form CURL commands or the front end itself, where a nice text box and some instructions are provided to the user.
+The backend of the API consist in a post request where the user can send the string, in Danish, for it to be translated into English.
+The API can be reached from CURL commands or the front end of the API itself, where a nice text box and some instructions are provided to the user.
+To deploy the API, we containerized the application using Docker and pushed the image to Google Artifact Registry.
+From there, we used Google Cloud Run to deploy the containerized application.

 ### Question 25